fedecastellaro/fedecastellaro/README.md

 ## I'm a Researcher, Developer, and an Electronic Enthusiast ! :mechanical_arm:

-- 🔭 I'm an electronic engineer, currently working in circuit desinging and advance pcb development.
+- 🔭 I'm an electronic engineer, currently working in circuit desinging, advance pcb development and embedded systems programming.
 - 🌱 Trying to learn about everything all the time.

 ### Connect with me: